Stefan-Endres/shgo/docs/README.md

 Objective function knowledge:

     * symmetry : bool
         Specify True if the objective function contains symmetric variables.
         The search space (and therefore performance) is decreased by O(n!).

     * jac : bool or callable, optional
         Jacobian (gradient) of objective function.
 Only for CG, BFGS, Newton-CG, L-BFGS-B, TNC, SLSQP, dogleg, trust-ncg.
 If jac is a Boolean and is True, fun is assumed to return the gradient along with the objective function.
 If False, the gradient will be estimated numerically. jac can also be a callable returning the gradient of the objective.
 In this case, it must accept the same arguments as fun.
 (Passed to `scipy.optimize.minmize` automatically)

     * hess, hessp : callable, optional
         Hessian (matrix of second-order derivatives) of objective function or Hessian of objective function times an arbitrary vector p.
         Only for Newton-CG, dogleg, trust-ncg.
 Only one of hessp or hess needs to be given.
 If hess is provided, then hessp will be ignored.
         If neither hess nor hessp is provided, then the Hessian product will be approximated using finite differences on jac. hessp must compute the Hessian times an arbitrary vector.
         (Passed to `scipy.optimize.minmize` automatically)

 Algorithm settings:

     * minimize_every_iter : bool
         If True then promising global sampling points will be passed to a local minimisation routine every iteration.
 If False then only the final minimiser pool will be run.
+Defaults to False.
     * local_iter : int
         Only evaluate a few of the best minimiser pool candiates every iteration.
 If False all potential points are passed to the local